fmovlex/desprite/README.md

 Authored minimally with our project in mind - take a look at the code before going wild.

-Basically, uses CSS rules with width, height, and background-position properties to crop out images out of the sprite by your usage.
+Basically, uses CSS rules with width, height, and background/background-position properties to crop out images out of the sprite by your usage.

 ##Dependencies##